-Here’s where all bets are off, because AGI means machines potentially building better and more intelligent machines.
-And then those machines building better and more intelligent machines.
+Here’s where all bets are off: AGI means machines potentially building better and more intelligent machines.
+And those machines building better and more intelligent machines.
 And so on.
-Called the ‘Singularity’, such machines will rapidly become so smart, smarter than the whole human race combined, that it will be very difficult to predict what they would do as Artificial Superintelligences (ASIs).
+Called the ‘Singularity’, such self-improvement implies machines will rapidly become so smart, smarter than the whole human race combined, that it will be very difficult to predict what they would do as Artificial Superintelligences (ASIs).
 Their relationship with us would be like ours with ants.

 This scenario has some of world’s finest minds, such as entrepreneur Elon Musk, physicist Stephen Hawking and philosopher Nick Bostrom concerned it could spell the end of humanity.
-Others, like inventor Ray Kurzweil, think it solve some of the world’s most intractable problems such as world hunger and death itself.
+Others, like inventor Ray Kurzweil, think it could solve some of the world’s most intractable problems such as world hunger and death itself.

 But when can we expect this?

-Estimates vary, but the median expert prediction for AI at least as smart as us is 2040.
+Estimates vary, but the median expert prediction for AI as smart as us is 2040.
 For AI significantly smarter than us, their prediction is 2060.
 The time between the two could be a lot smaller, measured in single years.

 Is the hype justified?

 Much like the Internet of Things (IoT), AI will help increase productivity in the short-to-medium term as it continues to function in a narrow sense, confined to doing certain tasks well.
 The hype over this kind of AI is probably just that.
-But once AGI appears, the benefits will be more impressive.
-Single systems will be versatile enough to turn their robotic hands at least to anything people can do.
+But once AGI arises, the benefits will be more impressive.
+Single systems will be sufficiently versatile to turn their robotic hands to anything people can do.
 When these become superintelligent, upon the Singularity, we could be plunged into either Heaven or Hell.
 There’s no way of knowing.

 Don’t wait for AI to cut costs and boost profits.
 Khaos Control Cloud is available right now as a cost-effective ERP on the Go solution to help you make your business the best it can be – anywhere there’s an internet connection.
 Sign up for a FREE trial today.